On this page;

 – Relais de Silence Hotels are hosting many events around the Fetes de la Gastronomie (Visit the gardens, harvest gourmet seasonal products in the area, Explanations on crops and local foods such as mushrooms, saffron and other local specialties, Participation in the harvest, visiting vineyards and cellars, wine tasting, Visit to farmers' markets, Cooking classes.). www.relaisdusilence.com

 Event – Tous au Restaurant.
-Third annual event from 17th to 23rd September 2012.
+Fourth annual event from 16th to 22nd September 2013.
 Described as a "week to discover the best restaurants in France".
 To encourage visitors to visit participating restaurants, they say "your guest is our guest (buy one get one free)".
 Online bookings start 5th September. www.tousaurestaurant.com

 – Nord / Pas de Calais events. www.cuisinesenfete.com